trymorpheus/morpheus/CONTRIBUTING.md

-# Contributing to DynamicCRUD
+# Contributing to Morpheus

-Thank you for your interest in contributing to DynamicCRUD! 🎉
+Thank you for your interest in contributing to Morpheus! 🎉

 ## How to Contribute